The "WICHITA CABIN COOP"

 I didn't have a set of formal plans -- just some rough sketchs drawn out on scratch paper and made up in stages as I went along.
 Tried for a sorta rustic farm building / cabin look.

 The basic dimensions are a 5' x 10' base footprint, with front wall at 7' high and back wall at 6' high.
 The floor of the coop sits about 2' off the ground, giving chickens enough room to wander around underneath, but still easy to access/clean out coop portion from the front door.
 Enclosed coop portion and front door are roughly 1/3 of the overall 10' front width.
 The shed roof overhangs about 1' on all sides.

-Mostly used 8' 2x4 studs for construction (some were reclaimed wall studs).
-Also used two 10' 2x6's for front and back of base, and two 12' 2x4's for front and back edges of of roof.
+Mostly used 8' long 2x4 studs for construction (many were reclaimed wall studs).
+Also used two 10' long 2x6's for front and back of base, and two 12' long 2x4's for front and back edges of of roof.
 Walls, floor, and front door made from 1x6 "shiplap" (or "tongue-and-groove") boards.
 Nesting box is made from 1" flat boards (plywood would work as well).
 Roof is metal over 1/2" plywood.